cmdalbem/portfolio/src/pages/escapista/index.md

 </jumbo>

-## Fine-tuning interactions and motion
+## Fine-tuning motion

-For my favorite ones I created simple prototypes to see it in action and get feedback from users.
-Figma doesn't support videos, but by converting them to GIFs I managed to create fairly realistic prototypes.
+For my favorite concepts ones I created simple prototypes to see it in action and get feedback from users.
+At that time Figma didn't support videos, but by converting some short Slow TV clips to GIFs I managed to create fairly realistic prototypes.

 <!-- <jumbo>
     <img src="./prototype.png"/>